LuhaSoft/scopeio/README.md

 not to change scope mode.
-Default size is 1000,640 pixels, can be for example by --size=800,480, this does not affect the screendump, which is always 800,480 from the scope
+Default size is 1000,640 pixels, can be for example by --size=800,480, this does not affect the screendump, which is always 800,480 from the scope For --bgcolor the best are default white and other bright colors (cyan, grey70 etc.), because the texts are still always black.

 Examples:
   scopeio.py --nomeas --view=mirage 1           -- ch1 shown in mirage with no measurements (faster)